websight-io/docs/docs/blog/2022/customizing-rich-text-editor/index.md

 ---
 title: Customising Rich Text Editor in WebSight CMS
-description: Read the article to find out how to work with Rich Text Editor.
+description: Read the article to find more on how to customize our Rich Text Editor and adjust content editing flexibility in a structure defined by templates and pre-defined components.
 author: WebSight Team
 publicationDate:
 minReadTime: 5